rolfschr/GSWL-private/README.md

 ```

 That's all you need to do.
-Stick you nose back into the book!
+Stick your nose back into the book!